Make a difference in your community and volunteer today!

 Assist in Goodwill stores

-Come to any of Tacoma Goodwill’s 28 stores across a 15-county service area and learn new skills while supporting the agency’s mission to help people with disabilities and disadvantages go to work.
+Come to any of Goodwill’s 37 stores across a 15-county service area and learn new skills while supporting the agency’s mission to help people with disabilities and disadvantages go to work.
 Store volunteers act as greeters, help shoppers, arrange merchandise, and other tasks as assigned.
 To volunteer at your neighborhood store, talk to the store manager, or fill out the inquiry form above.
-For a complete list of our retail locations, click here.
+Click here for a complete list of our retail locations.

 Financial Literacy tutor